cadence-workflow/cadence-web/README.md

 To create a production build, follow this steps:

-- Install npm packages and download idls
+1. Install npm packages and download idls
 ```
 npm install && npm run install-idl && npm run generate:idl
 ```
-- Build the project files
+2. Build the project files
 ```
 npm run build
 ```
-- After building the code, the server can be started by running this command from the same directory that includes the build
+3. After building the code, the server can be started by running this command from the same directory that includes the build
 ```
 npm start
 ```
-- The webapp can be accessed now through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)
+4. The webapp can be accessed now through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)

-#### Running develompent environment
+#### Running development environment

 To create a production build, follow this steps:

-- Install npm packages and download idls
+1. Install npm packages and download idls
 ```
 npm install && npm run install-idl && npm run generate:idl
 ```
-- Build the project files
+2. Build the project files
 ```
-npm run build
+npm run dev
 ```

+Note: For contribution we recommend using dev containers check `VSCode Dev Containers` section for more information

 #### Using VSCode Dev Containers